Tem's Well of Stuff

 I think if the game had really leaned in on what you were doing feeling like death and tried to work in that message through the game -- lots of little examples of the fear involved in escaping bad situations, how people can blind themselves to their own pain, how abuse plays with your memories and robs you of your feelings, what it's like to resign yourself to simply trudging forward -- then Everhood could've been a masterpiece.

-Instead, what I felt like I got was... "what kind of sick bastard are you, you disgusting pacifist. how could you be so cruel as not do murders."
+Instead, what I felt like I got was... "what kind of sick bastard are you, you disgusting pacifist. how could you be so cruel as to not murder a bunch of people who seem to be Doin' Fine."

 To be fair, the Murder Everyone part works well, ignoring the problems with the larger moral framework.
 With each character you interact with, you get a choice to Talk or Kill them.
 Choosing "Kill" starts a battle... sometimes.
 Sometimes you simply kill them while they offer no resistance.
 It's tense and painful every time.
 Sometimes you get a new battle to reflect the changed circumstances, and sometimes you just get the same battle you already had against them, and it is horrible to have to slowly kill someone who doesn't even necessarily realize you're doing so, in the context of a fun fight you had in the past.